Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Introduction

 \section{Introduction}

 Stochastic programming is a tool for making decisions under uncertainty.
-Stochastic programs are used to model situations where an initial decision must be taken with some information unknown until after the decision has been made.
-In stochastic programming, uncertain parameters are modeled as random variables, and one attempts to minimize the expectation or risk measure of some loss function which depends on the initial decision.
-The power and flexibility of the stochastic programming approach comes at a price: stochastic programs are usually analytically intractable, and not susceptible to solution techniques for deterministic programs.
+Under this modeling paradigm, uncertain parameters are modeled as a random vector, and one attempts to minimize (or maximize) the expectation or risk measure of some loss function which depends on the initial decision.
+However, what distinguishes stochastic programming from other stochastic modeling approaches is its ability to explicitly model future decisions based on outcomes of stochastic parameters and initial decisions, and the associated costs of these future decisions.
+The power and flexibility of the stochastic programming approach comes at a price: stochastic programs are usually analytically intractable, and often not susceptible to solution techniques for deterministic programs.

 Typically, a stochastic program can only be solved when it is \emph{scenario-based}, that is when the random vector for the problem has a finite discrete distribution.
 For example, stochastic linear programs become large-scale linear programs when the underlying random vector is discrete.
-In the stochastic programming literature, the mass points of this random vector are referred to as \emph{scenarios}, the discrete distribution as the \emph{scenario set} and the construction of this as \emph{scenario generation}.
+In the stochastic programming literature, the mass points of this random vector are referred to as \emph{scenarios}, the discrete distribution as the \emph{scenario set} and the construction of this set as \emph{scenario generation}.
 Scenario generation can consist of discretizing a continuous probability distribution, or directly modeling the uncertain quantities as discrete random variables.
 The more scenarios in a set, the more computational power that is required to solve the problem.
 The key issue of scenario generation is therefore how to represent the uncertainty to ensure that the solution to the problem is reliable, while keeping the number of scenarios low so that the problem is computationally tractable.
-See \cite{KautWall03:2} for methods of evaluating scenario generation methods and a discussion of what constitutes a reliable solution.

-Minimizing the expectation of a loss function can be thought of as minimizing the long-term costs of a system.
-This is appropriate when the initial decision is going to be used again and again, and individual large losses do not matter in the short term.
-In other cases, the decision may be only used a few times, and the occurrence of large losses may lead to bankruptcy.
-In this latter case, minimizing the expectation alone is not appropriate as this does not necessarily mitigate against the possibility of large losses.
-One possible action of recourse is to use a \emph{risk measure} which penalises in some way the likelihood and severity of potential large losses.
-In these problems we try to find a decision which appropriately balances the expectation against the risk.